 Optical Heart Rate Accuracy

-In short, if you are serious about getting accurate heart rate monitoring, I would suggest using a separate chest strap monitor that could pair to the watch.
+In short, if you are serious about getting accurate heart rate monitoring, I would suggest using a separate chest strap monitor that could pair with the watch.

 Amazfit has put a 280 mAh Li-Po battery into the watch.
-It advertises that battery will get you around 35 hours in GPS mode, 5 days in regular mode and up to 11 days in basic mode.
+It advertises that the battery will get you around 35 hours in GPS mode, 5 days in regular mode, and up to 11 days in basic mode.

-Of course, it depends a lot of how you’re using the watch.
-For example, if you turn on continuous heart rate monitor and streaming music via Bluetooth you’ll drain your battery quickly.
-On the other hand, if you use it as a watch, or even better if you set it to flight mode, you’re looking at least 10 days of battery life.
+Of course, it depends a lot on how you’re using the watch.
+For example, if you turn on a continuous heart rate monitor and streaming music via Bluetooth, you’ll drain your battery quickly.
+On the other hand, if you use it as a watch, or even better if you set it to flight mode, you’re looking at at least 10 days of battery life.

 Customized training programming